sebastian-gregoricchio/DEprot/README.md

 ## Introduction
 The concept behind `DEprot` (Differential Expression proteomics) is to provide a toolkit that allows for the normalization, imputation and analyses of the differential protein expression in proteomics data.
-The data are assumed to be LFQ (label-free quantitation) values or MS-counts.
+The data are assumed to be LFQ (label-free quantitation) values.

 [<img src="https://github.com/sebastian-gregoricchio/DEprot/blob/main/resources/DEprot_workflow.png" align="center" height=400 class="center"/>](https://sebastian-gregoricchio.github.io/DEprot)